cristian-sudo/readme-check/tips/2025-02-12/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration." — *Alan Perlis*
+**Quote of the Day:** "It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration." — *Ken Olsen*